joseluistello/Old-portfolio-v2/_posts/2021-07-09-data-analysis-process.md

 comments: true
 ---

-### Welcome 👋
+**Essay in honor of [John W. Tukey.](https://en.wikipedia.org/wiki/John_Tukey) Without his contributions, I could not be writing this post.** *Hope you enjoy it*

 There is a [famous letter](https://www.espn.com/pdf/2016/0406/nba_hinkie_redact.pdf) by Samuel Hinkie where he talks about his journey serving the Sixers.
 He wrote magnificent references, but there is one that I love on Seth Klarman and his approach at Baupost Group:

 > **"It isn’t the only way of thinking, but it’s how we approach it."**

-Those words describe this post.
-The way I see structures, data analysis, and problem-solving are not unique, but it's how I approach it.
+Those words te way I see structures, data analysis, and problem-solving.
+This is not unique, but it's how I approach it.
+In the end, the knowledge I have is the result of all the interactions throughout my life.

- *I hope you enjoy it*

 #### Thinking about small things